adamcobabe/mrv/doc/source/extend.rst

 	--> UnknownPluginDependNode
 	---> YourPluginType

-Registering own node types is simple, and a perfect example of the required techniques are given with the *Persistence* implementation of MRV.
+Registering own node types is simple, and an example of the required techniques are given with the *Persistence* implementation of MRV.
 For completeness, we outline this case.
 Please note that the example given here is somewhat constructed, as the persistence system in fact does not need any special registration as it is natively a part of ``mrv.maya.nt``.

 The persistence plugin implements a simple Dependency Node which performs no computations, but hosts a set of attributes to store actual data an connections.
 Its implementation can be found in ``mrv.maya.nt.persistence``.
 Once the plugin is loaded, MRV will be notified about the event and add a dummy node type called ``storageNode`` to its internal type hierarchy - the inheritance follows the previous example.
 This allows the nodes to be created and wrapped, but access to the actual data storage capabilities is not yet available on such a node::
 	>>> # load the plugin